The Shadow Brokers

-The Shadow Brokers (TSB) is a hacker group who first appeared in the summer of 2016.
+The Shadow Brokers (TSB) are a hacker group that emerged during the summer of 2016.
 They published several leaks containing hacking tools, including several zero-day exploits, from the "Equation Group" who are widely suspected to be a branch of the National Security Agency (NSA) of the United States.
 Specifically, these exploits and vulnerabilities targeted enterprise firewalls, antivirus software, and Microsoft products.
 The Shadow Brokers originally attributed the leaks to the Equation Group threat actor, who have been tied to the NSA's Tailored Access Operations unit.

 Name and alias

 Several news sources noted that the group's name was likely in reference to a character from the Mass Effect video game series.
 Matt Suiche quoted the following description of that character: "The Shadow Broker is an individual at the head of an expansive organization which trades in information, always selling to the highest bidder.
 The Shadow Broker appears to be highly competent at its trade: all secrets that are bought and sold never allow one customer of the Broker to gain a significant advantage, forcing the customers to continue trading information to avoid becoming disadvantaged, allowing the Broker to remain in business."